 “Having Lochner here has allowed us to live better than if we went to work somewhere else,” said Travis.
 “I’m better able to provide for my family and family’s quality of life by this company being present here in Oklahoma.”

-Lochner currently employees 17 people in its Oklahoma City office and has served the area for more than 25 years.
+Lochner currently employs 18 people in its Oklahoma office and has served the area for 30 years.

 “Many things in the engineering world are very specialized; all niche firms are simply stronger in some areas than others,” said Travis.
 “Individuals have unique skills and talents that set them apart from others and Qualifications Based Selection recognizes that.
-States and local governments have a process.”
+States and local governments follow a QBS process.”

-Even employees from other states soon come to know the Sooner State as a place they can thrive and contribute to locally.
+Even employees from other states soon come to know Oklahoma as a place they can thrive and contribute to locally.